2026 RPI Research Fellows

 Research Focus:

-“Power-Powered Philanthropy: Data-Driven Capacity Building for Rural Trails Nonprofits”
+“Pedal-Powered Philanthropy: Data-Driven Capacity Building for Rural Trails Nonprofits”

-As a 2026 RPI Research Fellow, Dr. Ellis will lead a capacity‑building effort and case study of the Spearfish Trails Coalition, a trails nonprofit dedicated to building a healthier and more resilient community through sustainable trail development in rural Spearfish, South Dakota.
+As a 2026 RPI Research Fellow, Dr. Ellis will lead a capacity‑building effort and case study of the Spearfish Trails Coalition, a trails nonprofit dedicated to building a healthier community through sustainable trail development in rural Spearfish, South Dakota.
 The trail systems within and around Spearfish stretch across town and sprawl into the surrounding hills and prairie.
 These trails are connecting points for residents and visitors, transportation corridors, pathways to solitude, refuge for nature, and much more.
-Bridging his passion for cycling, and community‑focused social research, Dr. Ellis’s project will support a stakeholder survey for Spearfish Trails Coalition, and contribute to our knowledge of capacity-building in rural trails nonprofits.
+Bridging his passion for cycling, and community‑focused social research, Dr. Ellis’s project will support a stakeholder survey for Spearfish Trails Coalition, and contribute to our knowledge of capacity-building in rural nonprofits.

 Jayme Walters, PhD., Utah State University